 Laurentian Power Centre is an 186,000 square foot centre that is situated on Strasburg Road and Ottawa Street in Kitchener, Ontario.
 A 117,000 square foot Zellers and a 34,000 square foot Home Outfitters anchor the centre.
+The Zellers lease has been assigned to Target and is expected to open in 2013.
 Other tenants include Staples, CIBC, Fairway Dental Centre and EB Games.
 Shadow anchors include a 106,000 square foot Rona and a 115,000 square foot Zehrs located on adjoining lands.